AnnGal/GamesTracker/README.md

-# GameReleaseCalendar
+# GameSearch
-App that allow to track game releases
+App that allows to search and track games